Azure/azure-service-operator/README.md

 ## Introduction

-Kubernetes offers the ability to extending the resource definitions that it can manage the lifecycle through the Operator concept.
 An Operator is an application-specific controller that extends the Kubernetes API to create, configure, and manage instances of complex stateful applications on behalf of a Kubernetes user.
 It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate common tasks.

 (For more details about operators, we recommend [Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).